dotnet/arcade/Documentation/Darc.md

 **Parameters**

 - `--id` - Trigger subscription by id.
 Not compatible with other filtering parameters.
+- `--build` - If specified, selects a specific BAR build id to use; otherwise will use the latest available from the supplied `--source-repo` id.
 - `--target-repo` - Filter by target repo (matches substring unless --exact or --regex is passed).
 - `--source-repo` - Filter by source repo (matches substring unless --exact or --regex is passed).
 - `--channel` - Filter by source channel (matches substring unless --exact or --regex is passed).